hofermic/App1/readme.md

 ## Description

 This project is a file scanner application built using .NET.
-It leverages strict TypeScript settings, Astro components, and TailwindCSS for styling, ensuring a modular and reusable codebase.

 ## Features